Rosario Cabrera: Education activism

-Cabrera continued on to defend the Open Air Painting Schools during the late 1920s as they faced criticism from the members of educational and artistic communities in Mexico.
+Cabrera continued to defend the Open Air Painting Schools during the late 1920s as they faced criticism from the members of educational and artistic communities in Mexico.
 In response to such criticisms, she became fully engaged in the realm of arts education, committed to the goal of making art accessible to a greater population, especially in rural communities.
-In 1928, her continued passion for activism was seen in her involvement with the avant-garde ¡30-30! group, formed in protest of the appointment of a new director at the National School of Fine Arts.
+In 1928, her continued passion for activism was seen in her involvement with the avant-garde ¡30-30! group, formed in protest at the appointment of a new director at the National School of Fine Arts.
 Such a decision was seen as a threat to centers of alternative art instruction, including the open air painting schools.
 Even after her retirement as a painter in 1928, Cabrera continued to teach the arts in primary schools, taking what author Tatiana Flores writes to be "a more socially conscious path".
 Despite her short career as a painter, Cabrera continued to receive praise for her talents through the work of her students, displayed at the Museo del Palacio de Bellas Artes in Mexico City.